Blog

 In this guide, we dive deeper into what a GPS triggered audio tour is exactly and how you can affordably build one for your own business or organization.

-What is GPS audio tour?
+What is GPS Audio Tour?

-A GPS audio tour serves up audio content to an app user based on where they’re physically located.
 GPS technology uses trilateration (collecting signals from satellites) to determine a user’s location.
 App creators can then put a geofence around an area to trigger content whenever someone enters that geofence.

 This type of audio tour is great for larger spaces, such as a walking or driving tour of a city, neighborhood, region, or expansive cultural site.